Indigenous Peoples of Mexico

 and Mayas.

-up as the cheapest of the cheap labour - and to the U.S. has been one
+cheapest of the cheap labour - and to the U.S.

 There are 62 indigenous groups in Mexico, each with a unique language, although certain languages have multiple dialects which may be mutually unintelligible.
 In 2005, the indigenous population was estimated at 12 million, some 11% or 12% of the national population.
 The majority of the indigenous population is concentrated in the central and south-eastern states.